 The aerobic benefits of rowing machine workouts are indisputable.
 Aerobic exercise such as that the rowing machine delivers necessitates that our bodies use oxygen to enable our muscles to function.

-When using a rowing machine, our entire body is in perpetual motion for an extended period.
-This constant movement elevates our heart rate, forcing us to take deeper and more frequent breaths.
-Oxygen taken in during this process is transmitted to the muscles, enabling them to function.
+When using a rowing machine, your entire body will be in perpetual motion for an extended period.
+This constant movement will elevate your heart rate, forcing you to take deeper and more frequent breaths.
+Oxygen taken in during this process will be transmitted to your muscles, enabling them to function.
+Over time, you will be able to stay active for more extended periods without becoming fatigued.

 - Delivers Anaerobic Benefits